ParaSiF/ParaSiF/README.md

 - **"Plug-and-play" strategy** – replace one solver with another without recompilation if MUI interfaces are used.
 - **High scalability** – designed for supercomputing environments.

-**This framework is a beta software at the moment and under active development** to involve more solvers as well as more physics domains.
-Such infrastructure will make it possible to simulate large multi-physics problems and simulate complicated multi-physics cases by using supercomputing facilities.
+**This framework is a beta software at the moment and under active development**

 ## Repository Structure